 - Blind View Monitor (BVM)

 The Ioniq 5 also comes with an app called BlueLink.
-This app let’s you perform various tasks like locking/unlocking the car, scheduling charging times, pre-heating the cabin, scheduling the pre-heating, and checking the general vehicle status.
-I didn’t have any issues with using the app and found it simple to install and use.
+This app lets you perform various tasks like locking/unlocking the car, scheduling charging times, pre-heating the cabin, scheduling the pre-heating, and checking the general vehicle status.
+I had no issues with using the app and found it simple to install and use.

 Recommendations to Hyundai (or Things I Wish for in the Ioniq 5)

 Below are some of the things I would like Hyundai to add.

 - USB-C Ports – Although the Ioniq 5 comes with 4 USB-A ports, there are no USB-C ports, which is becoming the standard now.